magefile/mage/site/content/howitworks/_index.en.md

 Compiled magefile binaries are stored in $HOME/.magefile.
 This location can be customized by setting the MAGEFILE_CACHE environment variable.

+You can disable or adjust your binary cache using the MAGE_NOCACHE, MAGEFILE_AUTOCLEANUP, MAGEFILE_MAX_CACHE_SIZE and MAGEFILE_MAX_CACHE_AGE environment variables.

 ## Go Environment

 Mage itself requires no dependencies to run.
 However, because it is compiling go